Diablo (video game)

 Diablo is a 1997 action role-playing game developed by Blizzard North and published by Blizzard Entertainment for Windows.
 It is the first installment in the video game series of the same name.

 Set in the fictional Kingdom of Khanduras in the mortal realm, the player controls a lone hero battling to rid the world of Diablo, the Lord of Terror.
 Beneath the town of Tristram, the player journeys through sixteen randomly generated dungeon levels, ultimately entering Hell in order to face Diablo.

 An expansion pack, Diablo: Hellfire, was released in November 1997 by Synergistic Software.
 In 1998, Electronic Arts released Diablo for the PlayStation.
 This version, developed by Climax Studios, featured direct control of the main character's direction using the PlayStation controller, as opposed to point-and-click movement.
+Also, the PlayStation version added a local multiplayer, which allowed players to utilize both controllers for a cooperation mode on a single screen.
 A Sega Saturn version was considered by Electronic Arts but never released.
 Diablo has been considered one of the greatest games of all time for its randomized assignment of quests and enemies on each playthrough, online multiplayer, and graphics.
 The game's success led to several sequels: Diablo II in 2000, Diablo III in 2012, Diablo Immortal in 2022 and Diablo IV in 2023.

 Gameplay

 Diablo is an action role-playing video game with dungeon crawl elements.
 The player moves and interacts with the environment primarily by way of a mouse.
-Other actions, such as casting a spell, are performed in response to keyboard inputs.
+Other actions, such as casting spells, are performed in response to keyboard inputs.
 The player can acquire items, learn spells, defeat enemies, and interact with non-player characters (NPCs) throughout the game.

 The dungeon levels are procedurally generated with themes for each level; for instance, the catacombs tend to have long corridors and closed rooms, while the caves are more non-linear.
-The players are assigned a random number of quests from several tiers; these quests are optional but usually offer powerful unique items as rewards and help to level up the character and/or reveal more of the backstory.
+Players are assigned a random number of quests from several tiers; these quests are optional but usually offer powerful unique items as rewards and help to level up the character and/or reveal more of the backstory.
 The final two quests are mandatory in order to finish the game.